Mary Pickford: The film industry

 In 1916, Pickford and Constance Adams DeMille, wife of director Cecil B. DeMille, helped found the Hollywood Studio Club, a dormitory for young women involved in the motion picture business.
 At the end of World War I, Pickford conceived of the Motion Picture Relief Fund, an organization to help financially needy actors.
 Leftover funds from her work selling Liberty Bonds were put toward its creation, and in 1921, the Motion Picture Relief Fund (MPRF) was officially incorporated, with Joseph Schenck voted its first president and Pickford its vice president.
-In 1932, Pickford spearheaded the "Payroll Pledge Program", a payroll-deduction plan for studio workers who gave one half of one percent of their earnings to the MPRF.
+In 1932, Pickford spearheaded the "Payroll Pledge Program", a payroll-deduction plan for studio workers who gave one-half of one percent of their earnings to the MPRF.
 As a result, in 1940, the Fund was able to purchase land and build the Motion Picture Country House and Hospital, in Woodland Hills, California.

-An astute businesswoman, Pickford became her own producer within three years of her start in features.
+An astute businesswoman, Pickford became her own producer within three years of her feature debut.
 According to her Foundation, "she oversaw every aspect of the making of her films, from hiring talent and crew to overseeing the script, the shooting, the editing, to the final release and promotion of each project".
 She demanded (and received) these powers in 1916, when she was under contract to Zukor's Famous Players in Famous Plays (later Paramount).
-Zukor acquiesced to her refusal to participate in block-booking, the widespread practice of forcing an exhibitor to show a bad film of the studio's choosing to also be able to show a Pickford film.
-In 1916, Pickford's films were distributed, singly, through a special distribution unit called Artcraft.
+Zukor acquiesced to her refusal to participate in block-booking, the widespread practice of forcing an exhibitor to show a studio's bad film, choosing to also be able to show a Pickford film.
+In 1916, Pickford's films were distributed singly through a special distribution unit called Artcraft.
 The Mary Pickford Corporation was briefly Pickford's motion-picture production company.